-Engineering students entering their final year of undergraduate studies are selected to conduct research on a public policy issue for 9 weeks during the summer in Washington, D.C.
+Engineering students entering their final year of undergraduate studies are selected to conduct research on a public policy issue for 9 weeks during the summer.
 They have the opportunity to learn about the interaction between the engineering community and the government in matters of public policy, and to see how engineers can contribute to public policy decisions in complex technological matters.

 Engineering societies, including AIChE, select and sponsor students for this program.
 Students in the program are under the guidance of a prominent engineering professor.